 Waste Management Targets

 Gold Fields aims to continually improve its waste generation and waste management in accordance with the waste management hierarchy for all types of waste.

 In 2016, Gold Fields set a target to maintain non-hazardous general landfill waste at 2015 levels (11,160 tonnes), by ensuring a reduction in the waste that reaches landfill through greater use of recycling and on-site waste separation.
-Though we were not able to meet this target in 2016, we achieved it in 2017.
-The same target has been set for 2018.
+Though we were not able to meet this target in 2016, we achieved it in 2017 and again in 2018.

 Our 2017 target for hazardous waste generation was to generate and dispose of less hazardous waste than we did in 2016.
 This target was achieved through a reduction of 530 tonnes of hazardous waste when compared with 2016.
-For 2018 we are setting ourselves a similar target, namely to reduce hazardous waste generation to less than the 2,810 tonnes generated in 2018.
+For 2018 we set ourselves a similar target, namely to reduce hazardous waste generation to less than the 2,808 tonnes generated in 2017.

 Gold Fields is committed to responsible stewardship of natural resources and the environment for present and future generations.
 One of the ways in which we measure our performance is through environmental incidents.
 A scale of Level 1 (most minor) to 5 (most severe) is used to report environmental incidents.
 We have not experienced any Level 4 or 5 environmental incidents over the past ten years.

 Since 2014 we have set ourselves a target of zero Level 3, 4 and 5 environmental incidents.
 We have successfully achieved this target in regard to Level 4 and 5 incidents and have seen a small improvement in Level 3 incidents, as shown below.

 During 2018, we experienced two Level 3 environmental incidents: